 “Now listen, I’ve picked out the two best dogs in here… one is a boy dog and the other is a girl dog… okay?”
 Unable to talk, He nodded in return.

-We walked toward the Spirit Dog.
-She stood up.
-She walked to the gate and I opened it.
+We walked toward her kennel.
+She stood up and walked toward the gate and I opened it.
 I put the leash around her and we walked to the courtyard.
 My wife joined us there.
 This dog seemed genuinely concerned about the pain that this strange child was enduring.
 The connection had begun.

 Feeling anxious to get our son home, I said to him, “Let’s leave Sandy here with your mom and you and I can go look at the boy dog”.